Thiago-Simoes/OrionAuth.jl/docs/src/security/threat_model.md

 # Threat Model

-This document outlines the primary threat scenarios considered during the design of NebulaAuth.jl.
+This document outlines the primary threat scenarios considered during the design of OrionAuth.jl.
 It explicitly defines attack vectors covered and those delegated to integrators.

 ---